Skip to main content

 • Promote awareness of the public complaint process, and review policy and conduct complaints by members of the public

-• Review completed internal affairs investigations to evaluate needs and effectiveness of policies, training, and programs
+• Review completed administrative investigations of complaints to evaluate needs and effectiveness of policies, training, and programs

 • Convene community conversations on services, programs, policy, procedures, rules, training, and issues of public safety